April 10. Today's Birthdays

 NAMES

-Deputy of the Majilis of the Kazakh Parliament of the 7th convocation and member of the Committee for Finance and Budget Yuri LI was born in 1977 in Almaty city.
+Deputy of the Majilis of the Kazakh Parliament and member of the Committee for Finance and Budget Yuri LI was born in 1977 in Almaty city.
 He graduated from the Almaty Economic College, the Supreme School of Law and the International Academy of Business, Finance and Credit.
 He joined the lower chamber of the Kazakh Parliament in January 2021.